 Maria Odom

-Senior Vice President, Legal Programs
+Senior Vice President, Global Legal

-Maria M. Odom is the Senior Vice President, Legal Programs at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
+Maria M. Odom is the Senior Vice President, Global Legal at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
 In this role, Ms. Odom oversees the management of KIND’s 10 field offices, leading the development and implementation of legal services programming nationwide, including pro bono representation of over 5,000 unaccompanied migrant children per year as well as the provision of innovative legal trainings and technical assistance in immigration law and policy.
 Her department also delivers comprehensive social services programs to address the special needs of unaccompanied children.
 In the near past, Odom served as the DHS Citizenship and Immigration Services Ombudsman in the administration of President Barack Obama.
 In that role, she worked with community leaders and immigration professionals across the country to improve the quality of citizenship and immigration services delivered to the public.
 As Ombudsman, she reported to and testified before the U.S. Congress regarding systemic issues in our country’s immigration system.
 Odom is a nationally recognized legal and policy expert with a wide range of immigration experience in the private, government, and charitable sectors.
 She previously led the country’s largest network of charitable legal immigration programs as Executive Director of the Catholic Legal Immigration Network, Inc. (CLINIC).
 For a decade, she practiced immigration law in the southeast, leading a successful private practice in the areas of deportation defense, humanitarian protections, as well as business and family-based immigration.
 Early in her career, Odom served at the U.S. Department of Justice as Assistant District Counsel for the legacy Immigration and Naturalization Service and as a judicial law clerk at the Executive Office for Immigration Review.
 At DHS, Odom led the department’s human trafficking prevention, training, and public education efforts as Chair of the DHS Blue Campaign.
 She is a member of the Board of Directors of the Freedom Network, which works in coalition with service providers and survivor leaders to advance a rights-based approach to address human trafficking in the United States.
 Odom is a graduate of The Florida State University College of Criminology and the Mercer University Walter F. George School of Law.
 She currently lives in New York City.

 Laurie Carafone

-Vice President, Legal Programs
+Vice President, U.S. Legal

-Laurie Carafone is the Vice President, Legal Programs at KIND, where she oversees legal services programming across KIND’s offices nationwide.
+Laurie Carafone is the Vice President, U.S. Legal at KIND, where she oversees legal services programming across KIND’s offices nationwide.
 Laurie has over a decade of experience working with refugee and immigrant children and families, and has led teams in the delivery of legal services within KIND since 2011.
 Prior to joining KIND, Laurie represented clients at Community Legal Services and Counseling Center in Cambridge, Massachusetts and was an associate at a boutique litigation law firm.
 Laurie has received recognition for her work in human rights law including the Women of Justice award by the Women’s Bar Association; selection as a Rising Star in the Non-Profit sector and a Top Women Attorney Rising Star by Boston Magazine; and appointment as a Boston Bar Association Public Interest Leadership Fellow.
 Laurie earned her law degree cum laude from the University of Michigan Law School, where she was chosen as a Ford Outstanding Woman Law Scholar and a Bergstrom Child Welfare Fellow, and received the Book Award in Public International Law.
 She earned her B.A. in literature cum laude from Dartmouth College where she was named a Rufus Choate Scholar and a Dartmouth Partners in Community Service Fellow.
 Laurie holds a Masters in Theological Studies degree from Harvard Divinity School, and authored a paper on the role of faith-based organizations in meeting the needs of women and girl migrants and refugees in the Comprehensive Refugee Response Framework, published by the Center for Migration Studies in 2018.

 Juliann Bildhauer